bibymaths/IFA-2022/README.md

 ## Data Science
 ### Project 1

-We used the [Heart Disease Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) from the Cleveland Database.
-This database contains clinical and bio-medical attributes for more than 300 patients.
-The "goal" field refers to the presence of a heart disease in a patient.
-It is integer valued from 0 (no presence) to 4.

-We have performed exploratory data analysis on the Cleveland heart disease dataset described above, and trained machine learning models to diagnose heart disease based on the available data and compare them visually in a grouped bar chart with regard to accuracy, sensitivity and specificity, along with confusion matrix for each classifier in python, and R.

 The data, and figures used in writing the report section for **Project 1** can be found in the respective subfolders.
+The scripts has ran successfully on a system, and the compiled R markdown pdf has been added for better understanding.
 Here's some description of the script if you'd like to read:

 #### heart_Classfication.R

-**Packages**: _tidyverse, skimr, ggvis, caret, ggvis, caret, MLeval_

-**Note**: _Boosted logistics is using decision stumps (one node decision trees) as weak learners.
-It implements a internal version of decision stump classifier instead of using calls to rpart.
-Also, training and testing phases of the classification process are split into separate functions._

-This script has successfully ran on a system, and the compiled R markdown pdf has been added in the _Project DS 1_ directory for better understanding.

 1. Loading the processed dataset using _read_csv()_.
 2. Removing NA values using _na.omit()_.